-Today’s #TipTuesday is a continuation of what happens during Retirement transactions in Dynamics GP.
-Today: retirements after the first year of ownership (in a year subsequent to the acquisition year).
+Today's #TipTuesday is a continuation of what happens during Retirement transactions in Dynamics GP.
+Today: retirements after the first year of ownership (in a year after the acquisition year).

 The previous posts so far are: